raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 zero-valued count fields is followed by the DSO Data, expressed using TLV syntax, as described below {{tlvsyntax}}.

-A DSO request message or DSO unacknowledged message MUST contain at least one TLV.
+A DSO request message or DSO unidirectional message MUST contain at least one TLV.
-The first TLV in a DSO request message or DSO unacknowledged message is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is an acknowledged or unacknowledged operation.
+The first TLV in a DSO request message or DSO unidirectional message is referred to as the "Primary TLV" and determines the nature of the operation being performed, including whether it is a DSO request or a DSO unidirectional operation.
-In some cases it may be appropriate to include other TLVs in a request message or unacknowledged message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs" and are not limited to what is defined in this document.
+In some cases it may be appropriate to include other TLVs in a DSO request message or DSO unidirectional message, such as the Encryption Padding TLV ({{padding}}), and these extra TLVs are referred to as the "Additional TLVs" and are not limited to what is defined in this document.
 New "Additional TLVs" may be defined in the future and those definitions will describe when their use is appropriate.

 A DSO response message may contain no TLVs, or it may be specified to contain one or more TLVs appropriate to the information being